acedesigns/my-kyc-app/README.md

 - **Realtime Database**: Firebase Firestore stores and syncs messages between all clients instantly.

-- **User-Friendly Interface**: A clean, intuitive UI was built using Material-UI.
+- **User-Friendly Interface**: A clean, intuitive UI was built using Chakra-UI.

 - **Supporting Documentation**: This README explains the design, functionality, and requirements.